s1t5/mail-archiver/README.md

 4. If you want to use authentication (which i'd strongly recommend) definie a `Authentication__Username` and `Authentication__Password` which is used for the admin user.

+5. Adjust the `TimeZone__DisplayTimeZoneId` environment variable to match your preferred timezone (default is "Etc/UCT").
+You can use any IANA timezone identifier (e.g., "Europe/Berlin", "Asia/Tokyo").

-4. Configure a reverse proxy of your choice with https and authentification to secure access to the application.
+6. Configure a reverse proxy of your choice with https and authentification to secure access to the application.

 > ⚠️ **Attention**
 >
 > The application itself does not provide encrypted access via https!
 It must be set up via a reverse proxy!
 Moreover the application is not build for public internet access!

-4. Initial start of the containers:
+7. Initial start of the containers:
 ```bash
 docker compose up -d
 ```

-5. Restart containers:
+8. Restart containers:
 ```bash
 docker compose restart
 ```

-6. Access the application
+9. Access the application

-7. Login with your defined credentials and add your first email account:
+10. Login with your defined credentials and add your first email account:
 - Navigate to "Email Accounts" section
 - Click "New Account"
 - Enter your server details and credentials